jarovo/howto-be-a-man-with-love/The-HowTwo.md

 ## Take action!
  * This is important!
 You need to make the move.
 Man has to take action.
 That is what is atractive on him.
- * Approach the woman with your chin up and open posture.
+ * Learn how to flirt.
+Google is your friend.
  * Start the conversation.
 Keep conversation going but let the girl talk.
+Don't interrupt.
 Girls like to talk.
 Listen what she says so you can react.
 Don't over-argue.
  * Take responsibility for your actions.

 ## Improve yourself.